dotnet/corefxlab/README.md

 This repo is for experimentation and exploring new ideas that may or may not make it into the main corefx repo.

-Curently, this repo contains the following experimental components:
+Currently, this repo contains the following experimental components:

 * **System.Text.Formatting**.
 System.Text.Formatting APIs are similar to the existing StringBuilder and TextWriter APIs.